 When you drive in this area of Argentina, make sure to have your lights on!

 We took a bit of a DIY road trip to see what the Sierras were all about.
 Without much understanding of the region, we chose Mina Clavero as our destination, having found a place to stay.
 Locals were surprised about this choice as it is not popular with foreign tourists.

-Chilled-out Mina Clavero has its high season in Argentine summer, but we went in autumn (April), so it was quiet, relaxed and a bit empty.
-We like this approach as it allows us to get to see a place in a new light.
+Chilled-out Mina Clavero has its high season in the Argentine summer, but we went in autumn (April), so it was quiet, relaxed and a bit empty.
+We like this approach as it allows us to feel like we have the town to ourselves.

-This whole region is popular in summer, but gets cold at night in winter.
+This whole region is popular in the summet.
+It gets cold at night in winter.

 Villa Carlos Paz

 On our way back to Ciudad de Cordoba, we spent half a day in Villa Carlos Paz, a popular summer holiday destination for people from the city.
 It is not as lively in fall and winter, and for that reason, we felt like we had a bunch of the attractions to ourselves.

 This was a quick way up the mountain, located in the back of the town.
 We hadn’t been on an open-air chair lift in ages!
 At the top of the mountain, there is a small walking trail, a big bridge over a valley with a nice view, and various viewpoints as you ascend the viewing tower that has a cafe inside.